 In the 21st century, SABR.org has played a key role in increasing the exposure of the Society's new initiatives, including the SABR Analytics Conference and the SABR Digital Library publishing program.
 In addition, live online multimedia coverage from the Analytics Conference, the SABR Convention, and other major events, along with increased daily visibility on multiple social media platforms, and our BioProject referral partnership with Baseball-Reference.com, have driven our web traffic to record-breaking numbers.

-In 2013, we surpassed 1 million total visitors to the SABR website for the first time, with more than 2.2 million pageviews.
+In 2013, we surpassed 1 million annual visitors to the SABR website for the first time, with more than 2.2 million pageviews.
 SABR.org enjoyed another year of record traffic in 2014; in July, during the run-up to the SABR 44 convention in Houston and increased attention from All-Star Game festivities, we surpassed 100,000 unique visitors in a month for the first time.

 |Previous page||Next page|